 Creativity - Curiosity - Community

-To create accessible music making and interactive listening opportunities aimed at connecting people; enabling creativity and expression; and building self and esteem and confidence
+To create inclusive music making and interactive listening opportunities aimed at connecting people; enabling creativity and expression; and building self and esteem and confidence

 Connected communities where people feel free to express and explore their innate creativity